-Husky Notebook: Things got chippy toward end of Peach Bowl
+Husky Notebook: Things weren’t so Peachy at end of game

 Slipping away

-Washington’s defense came into the Peach Bowl leading the nation with 33 take-aways.
+Washington’s defense came into the Peach Bowl leading the nation with 33 takeaways.
 Against Alabama, the Huskies didn’t force any turnovers, but they did let two prime opportunities slip away.

 Budda Baker read Jalen Hurts’ first pass of the game perfectly, but UW’s star safety couldn’t haul in the over-the-shoulder interception.

-“Of course, it can haunt you,” Baker said.
+“Of course it can haunt you,” Baker said.
 “But at the end of the day, you’ve just got to think about the next play.”

 In the third quarter, UW’s Psalm Wooching stripped the ball away from Hurts, but Wooching couldn’t corral the ball after stretching and diving for it.